-Regular Retirement Age 50 if you have at least 20 years of judicial service; or Age 60 if you have at least 10 years of judicial service; or Age 74 when retirement is mandatory.
-Early Retirement Benefit Eligibility Age 55 if you have between 10 and 19 years of judicial service.
+Age 50 if you have at least 20 years of judicial service; or Regular Retirement Age 60 if you have at least 10 years of judicial service; or Age 74 when retirement is mandatory.
+Early Retirement Benefit Eligibility Age 55 if you have at least 10 and less than 20 years of judicial service.
 The judicial service component of the benefit is reduced by 1/12 of 1% for each month or fraction of a month you are under age 60 at the time benefits begin.
 The credited service component is not reduced.
 Deferred Retirement Benefit Eligibility The eligibility requirements are the same age and service requirements as the regular and early retirement benefits.

-Your retirement plan also offers disability retirement benefits (see pages 11 and 27) and survivor benefits (see pages 17 and 28).
+The Plan also offers disability retirement benefits (see pages 5 and 17) and survivor benefits (see pages 9 and 18).